 Based on the latest test results, the best VPN for torrenting is NordVPN.

 NordVPN offers the fastest download speeds and high-security applications to keep your data safe with no leaks.
 NordVPN is currently ranked as the fastest VPN we have tested, hitting speeds of 445 Mbps.
-It offers the best VPN speeds for torrenting with strong security and leak protection features to keep your IP address safe.
+It offers the best VPN speeds for torrenting with strong security and leak protection features to keep your real IP address safe and hidden.

-In addition to NordVPN, there are also four other VPN services that made the ‘best VPN for torrenting’ rankings.
-All five VPNs recommended in this guide allow torrenting on their servers and meet the following criteria:
+In addition to NordVPN, there are also three other VPN services that made the ‘best VPN for torrenting’ rankings.
+All four VPNs recommended in this guide allow torrenting on their servers and meet the following criteria:

 - Passed all tests with no leaks found whatsoever (no IP address leaks or DNS leaks)